yodertv/Reminders/doc/run-book.md

 ```

 ## Environment Variables and Secrets
-These are required for security credentials in production.
+These are required for security credentials in production and ignored when in dev assuming test auth and credential free db.
 ```
 NODE_ENV = {production|dev}
 MONGO_USER = <dbUserName>